 13. If you see that a traffic signal is going to turn red, do not accelerate to get through because the group following may be tempted to go through on red and into the path of oncoming cars.
 Riders in the middle of the pack must use good judgment and plan for a controlled stop rather than a panic stop when they see a traffic signal changing.

 14. These are RIDES and not races.
 Racing is inherently risky and dangerous and is conducted under controlled circumstances.
 Racers assume those risks when they pay their fee and pin on their number.
 We do not take risks on these rides and dangerous or unsafe riding will not be tolerated and should be "called out."

-15.Helmets are highly recommended for all CIBA rides and helmets are required for all Conditioning Rides- No exceptions. iPods, earphones, and other devices hampering communication will not be permitted- No exceptions.
+15.Helmets are required for all CIBA rides.
+No exceptions. iPods, earphones, and other devices hampering communication will not be permitted- No exceptions.